knime/knime-python/org.knime.python3.nodes/documentation.md

   cache_gateway: false
 ```
 Note that you have to specify either `conda_env_path` or `python_executable` because the Analytics Platform doesn't have a bundled environment for your extension installed.
-For debugging it is also advisable to disable gateway caching by setting `cache_gateway: false` because otherwise changes you make to your Python code won't immediately reflected in the Analytics Platform.
+For debugging it is also advisable to disable gateway caching by setting `cache_gateway: false` because otherwise changes you make to your Python code won't immediately be reflected in the Analytics Platform.
 Note that you have to restart the Analytics Platform for the `cache_gateway` configuration to take effect.

 ## Other Topics